-6.3 South Durham Gymnastics
+6.2 South Durham Gymnastics

-As an affiliated British Gymnastics organisation, South Durham Gymnastics is accountable for having in place arrangements that reflect the importance of safeguarding and promoting the welfare of children and others who may be at risk.
+South Durham Gymnastics is accountable for having in place arrangements that reflect the importance of safeguarding and promoting the welfare of children and others who may be at risk.
 As such, South Durham Gymnastics is responsible for:

-- 6.3.1 Ensuring a senior individual takes leadership responsibility for the organisation's safeguarding arrangements. - 6.3.1.1 The Management Team (Nicola Preston, Rachael Wright, Kelly Milnes, Melissa Spence) takes the lead on safeguarding arrangements at South Durham - 6.3.2 Designating an individual with responsibility for safeguarding (Welfare Officer) whose role is to promote safeguarding and provide a safe environment for children and adults at risk and to respond to any concerns of harassment and abuse that are brought to their attention.
-The roles and responsibilities of these roles are outlined in Appendix 4. - 6.3.2.1 South Durham Gymnastics have 2 appointment Welfare Officers Alison Gargan and Melissa Spence - 6.3.3 Promoting the safeguarding and welfare of all participants, in particular those who are children and adults at risk. - 6.3.4 Ensuring that young people and adults at risk are listened to and are involved in decision making. - 6.3.5 Undertaking regular risk assessments and put in place appropriate safeguarding arrangements to minimise any risks that meet the standards set out in British Gymnastics Safeguarding and Health and Safety guidance. - 6.3.6 Implementing safe recruitment practices in line with British Gymnastics Safe Recruitment Guidance and use of Criminal Record Checks. - 6.3.7 Ensuring staff and volunteers receive appropriate supervision and safeguarding training and are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and adults at risk. - 6.3.8 Ensure any suspicions and allegations of abuse to children and adults at risk involving a member of British Gymnastics or a club or other affiliated organisation are reported to the relevant statutory authorities and to British Gymnastics Safeguarding Team. - 6.3.9 Take action to address any poor practice and behaviours such as bullying and harassment that occur within their own organisation. - 6.3.10 Ensure everyone knows what to do if they are concerned about someone's welfare and promote a culture where everyone is encouraged to raise concerns without fear of negative repercussions. - 6.3.11 Ensure where appropriate that children and adults at risk are aware of behaviour that is not acceptable and how they can help to keep themselves safe.
+- 6.2.1 Ensuring a senior individual takes leadership responsibility for the organisation's safeguarding arrangements. - 6.2.1.1 The Management Team takes the lead on safeguarding arrangements at South Durham6.2.2 Designating an individual with responsibility for safeguarding (Welfare Officer) whose role is to promote safeguarding and provide a safe environment for children and adults at risk and to respond to any promote safeguarding and provide a safe environment for children and adults at risk and to respond to any concerns of harassment and abuse that are brought to their attention.
+The roles and responsibilities of these roles are outlined in Appendix 4.

+- 6.3.2.1 South Durham Gymnastics have 2 appointment Welfare Officers Alison Gargan and Melissa Spence - 6.2.3 Promoting the safeguarding and welfare of all participants, in particular those who are children and adults at risk - 6.2.4 Ensuring that young people and adults at risk are listened to and are involved in decision making - 6.2.5 Undertaking regular risk assessments and put in place appropriate safeguarding arrangements to minimise any risks - 6.2.6 Implementing safe recruitment practices including the use of Disclosure and Barring Service (DBS) disclosures - 6.2.7 Ensuring staff and volunteers receive appropriate supervision and safeguarding training and are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and adults at risk - 6.2.8 Ensure any suspicions and allegations of abuse to children and adults at risk involving a member of South Durham Gymnastics are reported to the relevant statutory authorities - 6.2.9 Take action to address any poor practice and behaviours such as bullying and harassment that occur within South Durham Gymnastics - 6.2.10 Ensure everyone knows what to do if they are concerned about someone's welfare and promote a culture where everyone is encouraged to raise concerns without fear of negative repercussions - 6.2.11 Ensure, where appropriate that children and adults at risk are aware of behaviour that is not acceptable and how they can help to keep themselves safe

-6.4 Everyone
+6.3 Everyone

-- 6.4.1 It is essential that everyone involved in gymnastics is fully aware of the early signs of abuse and understands the appropriate steps to report these concerns. - 6.4.2 All SDG members must comply with SDG/British Gymnastics policy and applicable standards of conduct and specifically not engage in, allow, condone, or ignore incidents of harassment and abuse and be supportive of other participants who report concerns. - 6.4.3 Anyone who has reason to believe that a child or adult at risk has or is experiencing abuse has a duty to report it to the relevant statutory authority and to SDG/British Gymnastics were the abuse is connected to their role in the sport. - 6.4.4 Failure to comply with the policy and associated procedures will be investigated and may ultimately result in disciplinary action against the individuals concerned.
+- 6.3.1 It is essential that everyone involved in gymnastics is fully aware of the early signs of abuse and understands the appropriate steps to report these concerns - 6.3.2 All SDG members must comply with SDG policy and applicable standards of conduct and specifically not engage in, allow, condone, or ignore incidents of harassment and abuse and be supportive of other participants who report concerns - 6.3.3 Anyone who has reason to believe that a child or adult at risk has or is experiencing abuse has a duty to report it to the relevant statutory authority and to SDG where the abuse is connected to their role in the sport - 6.3.4 Failure to comply with the policy and associated procedures will be investigated and may ultimately result in disciplinary action against the individuals concerned